Porsche Cayenne Coupe Review 2023 | Top Gear

 What is it?

 A totally pointless addition to the automotive landscape.
 Or the Porsche you’ve been waiting years for.
 Which way you swing – and we hardly suspect you dwell in the middle – will depend on how you view the modern phenomenon of the SUV coupe.
+We’re looking at you, Audi Q8, BMW X6, Mercedes-Benz GLE Coupe, Range Rover Velar et al.

 Advertisement - Page continues below

-The rear accommodation is now a pair of sculpted sports seats as standard, but you can spec a three-seat bench back in if you need it.
-The roof is vast panoramic glass as standard, but can be switched to sculptured carbon if you're worried about a drastically raised centre of gravity.
-Beyond that there’s a dizzying array of chassis and tech options to spend hours of your time (and thousands of your pounds) configuring online, many of them designed to short cut the dynamic penalties a car so big and heavy can’t help but incur.
+The rear accommodation comprises a pair of sculpted sports seats as standard, but you can spec a three-seat bench if you need it.
+The roof is vast panoramic glass but can be switched to sculptured carbon if you're worried about a drastically raised centre of gravity (as part of an £11,000 package, mind you).

 Advertisement - Page continues below